Cooking in The Keys

 Peel and Eat Shrimp Recipe

-Peel and Eat Shrimp is a great shrimp appetizer especially when you have fresh Key West pink shrimp!
+This Peel and Eat Shrimp recipe makes a great shrimp appetizer especially when you have fresh Key West Pink Shrimp!
 Everyone loves boiled shrimp, and this make-ahead dish is so easy to make, it's going to become your new favorite.

 peel and eat shrimp with lemon wedges in a bowl